mjhorvath/LGEO-Management-Tools/readme.md

 # Description

-This repository contains tools to assist in updating the LGEO parts library for LDraw and POV-Ray.
-This repository does not include the parts themselves.
+This repository contains tools to assist in managing and updating the LGEO parts library for LDraw and POV-Ray.
+This repository does not include the actual parts files.

 # Documentation